jjferreirapt/ps4-firmware-checker/Readme.md

 PS4 Firmware Checker is a lightweight desktop application designed to quickly identify and analyze PS4UPDATE.PUP firmware files.

-By selecting a firmware file, the tool calculates its MD5 hash and retrieve detailed information about the firmware.
+By selecting a firmware file, the tool retrieve detailed information about that firmware.

 This includes version, file type, region, size, release date, and download source.

+It also allows checking the latest available PS4 firmware version directly from Sony servers.

 ---